Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Rural View has ten active public transport stops, all serving buses.
-These stops are covered by two routes that together offer 98 weekly passenger trips.
-The transport accessibility is moderate, with residents usually situated 401 meters from the nearest stop.
+These stops are covered by two routes offering a total of 98 weekly passenger trips.
+Transport accessibility is moderate, with residents typically residing 401 meters from the nearest stop.
+Predominantly residential, most Rural View residents commute outward, primarily by car (95%).
+On average, there are 1.8 vehicles per dwelling, exceeding the regional norm.
+Only 4.9% of residents work from home (2021 Census).

 Frequently Asked Questions - Transport